Wal-Mart shops Brazil unit stake to Advent, other funds: sources

 Earlier on Sunday, newspaper O Globo said private equity Advent was in talks to acquire 50 percent of the Wal-Mart unit.
 The paper did not say how it got the information or any details on the state of the talks.

-Additional reporting by Marcelo Teixeira; Editing by Brad Haynes and Paul Simao
+Additional reporting by Marcelo Teixeira and Nandita Bose in New York; Editing by Brad Haynes, Paul Simao and Himani Sarkar